datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter2.md

 - Impute the missing value for Fare in row 153 with the median of the column.
 - Make a prediction on the test set using the `.predict()` method and `my_tree_one`.
 Assign the result to `my_prediction`.
 - Create a data frame `my_solution` containing the solution and the passenger ids from the test set.
 Make sure the solution is in line with the standards set forth by Kaggle by naming the column appropriately.
-- Check the data frame has 418 entries using `.shape` attribute.
 - Turn your solution into a csv file with the name `my_solution.csv`, ready for submission.
 Do not forget to set the `index_label` argument to `["PassengerId"]` to make sure you comply with the Kaggle submission format.

 *** =hint